Liquid Omega-3 Fish Oil Vs. Capsules: Which Is More Effective?

 Fewer Nutrients

-To address the dose issue that fish oil capsules have created, many manufacturers concentrate their oil.
+To address the dose issue that fish oil supplements in capsule form have created, many manufacturers concentrate their oil.
 These concentrates contain more beneficial EPA and/or DHA omega-3 fatty acids in fewer servings.
-However, to make space for these up-concentrated fatty acids in the gel cap, the manufacturer has to compensate by removing other naturally occurring fatty acids and nutrient cofactors from the oil.
+However, to make space for these up-concentrated fatty acids in the gel cap, the manufacturer has to compensate by removing other naturally occurring fatty acids and essential nutrients from the oil.

 This kind of processing can negatively impact the nutritional value of the oil.
 Moreover, studies reveal that highly concentrated omega-3s are not always as readily absorbed in the body as natural fish oils.